ujam EDEN - EDM, House & Techno Drums

 • Extensive Modulation System

-The modulation matrix supports unlimited modulation routings with dozens of sources including LFOs, envelopes, MIDI, and macro controls.
+The modulation matrix supports unlimited modulation routings with dozens of sources, including LFOs, envelopes, MIDI, and macro controls.
 I love how you can assign multiple sources to single destinations with independent depth controls.
 The LFO section offers multiple waveform types, tempo sync, and deformable shapes that go beyond basic sine and square waves.

 Leave a Comment